tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/mainreport.md

-### R1CS Definition for zkSNARKs
+### R1CS Definition for zk-SNARKs

+The use of arithmetic circuits and R1CS are more naturally applied to zkSNARKs, and these are  implemented in cryptocurrencies such as Zerocoin and Zcash, see [[N1]].
-This paragraph provides a simplified definition of an R1CS as it applies to zk-SNARKs [[10]].
+In order to illustrate the simplicity of this concept, a definition of an R1CS as it applies to zk-SNARKs is provided in this paragraph, taken from [[10]].

 An R1CS is a sequence of groups of three vectors ${ \bf{a_L}}, { \bf{a_R}}, { \bf{a_O}} ,$ and the
 solution to an R1CS is a vector ${ \bf{s}}$ that satisfies the equation: